mengqian989/vzlib/medinfo2019/single_class.md

 1,5,0.50,8,kmeans,4,0.3712,0.3449,0.3576,0.3576,0.2851,0.3447,0.6059,0.8594,0.2663,0.1216
 ```

+Purity reached nearly 0.9 but ari is suboptimal.
 Then, let's see how good the DF-based feature selection is.
 The following shows the 10 best results in ari where minimum DF was set to other than 1.

 ```bash